AST 1010 Discovering the Universe Cr. 1

 Prerequisites: AST 4100 with a minimum grade of D-

 AST 4300 Planetary Astronomy and Space Science Cr.
 3

 Formation and evolution of the solar system: planetary surfaces, interiors, atmospheres, and magnetospheres; asteroids, comets, planetary satellites, and ring systems.
 Emphasis on using basic physics to understand observed properties of the solar system.
 Offered Winter.

 AST 5010 Astrophysics and Stellar Astronomy Cr.
 3

 Electromagnetic radiation and matter; solar characteristics; stellar distances; magnitudes; spectral classification; celestial mechanics; binary stars; stellar motions, structure and evolution; compact and variable stars; Milky Way Galaxy and interstellar medium; galaxies and clusters of galaxies; quasars; Hubble's Law; cosmology.
-Offered Biannually (Winter).
+Offered Every Other Winter.

 Equivalent: PHY 5010

 AST 5100 Galaxies and the Universe Cr.
 3

 Exploration of the world of galaxies, starting with the Milky Way and moving outward to larger scales.
 Basic properties of galaxies: galaxy classification, structure, evolution, observations of Active Galactic Nuclei (AGN), Quasar, and Seyfert galaxies.
 Discovery of dark matter and black holes.
 Cosmology: origins of the universe in a hot big bang; its expansion history including recent evidence that the cosmic expansion is accelerating; the cosmic microwave background, and the ultimate fate of the universe.
 Capstone course for astronomy majors.
 Offered Winter.